 When you head off to your favorite department store to create your wedding registry, you'll want to go in with a plan.
 Once you get that scanner gun in your hand, it becomes all too easy to add every item in sight to your registry, without considering what you and your fiancé really need.
-We asked the team at Villeroy & Boch and Sarah Bratholt, gift registry manager at Crate and Barrel, to reveal which often-overlooked items all couples should add to their registries, as well as items couples should feel free to skip.
+We asked the team at Villeroy & Boch and Sarah Bratholt, gift registry manager at Crate and Barrel, to reveal which often-overlooked items all couples should add to their registries, as well as items couples should feel free to skip (or forget entirely).
 Here's how to create a registry filled with items you'll actually use for years to come!

 Quality, timeless bedding will last for years and looks a lot more sophisticated than the inexpensive sheets available at your local discount store.
 Villeroy & Boch recommends adding a duvet and two duvet covers to your registry.
 "This way, you can change the look of your bedding seasonally if you’d like," the team says.

 2. White Dinnerware

 Neutral dinnerware easily mixes and matches with linens and other tableware, making it easy to personalize your table, Bratholt points out.
 Plus, "nothing shows off food better than a beautiful white plate," she recommends.

 "If you plan to make family meals, you will use a blender and food processor more than you know," the team at Villeroy & Boch reveals.
 Choose a high-quality appliance that won't break down after a few uses, and look for one that includes both blending and processing settings, to cut down on the number of tools that must be stored in your kitchen.